EttusResearch/uhd/host/docs/images.rst

 **Option 1:**

 Unpack the archive into the UHD installation prefix.
-The UHD will always search <prefix>/share/uhd/images for image files.
+The UHD will always search <install-path>/share/uhd/images for image files.
-Where <prefix> was set by the CMAKE_INSTALL_PREFIX at configure-time.
+Where <install-path> was set by the CMAKE_INSTALL_PREFIX at configure-time.

 **Option 2:**